Ruby and The Lost Crystals

 Project status

-July 2024: very first game mechanics prototype:
+July 2024: The very first game mechanics prototype made in two weeks.
+We were discovering Unreal:

-31 October: 1st production prototype focused on game mechanics and feedbacks:
+31 October: 1st production prototype focused on game mechanics and feedbacks.

-14 February 2025: vertical slice for the school’s submission deadline.:
+14 February 2025: vertical slice for the school’s submission deadline.

 What did I learn ?